Azure/azure-sdk-for-js/sdk/search/search-documents/README.md

 ### Logging

-Enabling logging may help uncover useful information about failures.
+Enabling logging can help uncover useful information about failures.
 In order to see a log of HTTP requests and responses, set the `AZURE_LOG_LEVEL` environment variable to `info`.
 Alternatively, logging can be enabled at runtime by calling `setLogLevel` in the `@azure/logger`:

 ```javascript
 import { setLogLevel } from "@azure/logger";